terheyden/validation-extras/README.md

 </dependency>
 ``````

-### For Spring-based projects
+## For Spring-based projects

-As of 2022, Spring still integrates with the older `javax` validation namespace.
+Spring's validation support (as of 2022) still uses the `2.0.x` version of the Bean Validation API.
+This version of `validation-extras` is compiled with those older Spring-compatible libraries.
 ```xml
 <dependency>
     <groupId>com.terheyden</groupId>